How to optimize a landing page?

 It is important to keep your form proportional to your offer if you want to be taken seriously.
 In other words, if all you are offering is a basic ebook, then asking for much more beyond a name, email and company name will often require too much of customers and can lower conversion rates.
-If your offer is something more valuable, such as an in-depth case study analysis that the customer cannot get anywhere else, then asking for more information, such as the person’s position at the company, might be more appropriate.
+If your offer is something more valuable, such as an in-depth case study that the customer cannot get anywhere else, then asking for more information, such as the person’s position at the company, might be appropriate.

 When determining the length of your form, it is always best to err on the side of brevity.
 One study found that a decrease of just one form field led to an increase of conversions by about 50%.
-Only ask customers for information that you absolutely must have to be able to serve them.
+Only ask customers for information that you absolutely must have to serve them.

 What do customers want to see from my CTA?